 In doing that, not only your employees will benefit but you as well.
 Additionally, this will show how any given person can fit in an expected position and find common ground with other employees.

-All things considered, hiring may prove to be a frustrating process for a manger unless they have a clear tactic.
+All things considered, hiring may prove to be a frustrating process for a manager unless they have a clear tactic.
 The tips illustrated above can be a helpful tool for any startup company.
 Irrespectively of the field, any CEO can apply them efficiently.